vercel/next.js/docs/guides/building-forms.md

 </form>
 ```

-If you submit this form, it will submit the data to our forms API endpoint `/api/form`.
+If you submit this form, it will submit the data to the forms API endpoint `/api/form`.
 The server then responds, generally handling the data and loading the URL defined by the action attribute, causing a new page load.
 So in this case you'll be redirected to `http://localhost:3000/api/form` with the following response from the server.

 ![form-no-js](/docs/guides/images/form-no-js.jpg)